Norfolk Island jail.

 From 1788 to 1814 it was used as a penal colony but eventually became too expensive due to the distance from mainland Australia.

 In 1824 the Governor of the New South Wales was told by the British Government to reopen the island for the worst of the worst convicts.
 The distance would considered an asset as there was absolutely no place for these hardened men to go.

-In 1856 all prisoners were moved to Port Arthur in Tasmania and the descendants of the Bounty mutineers as well as some Tahitians moved to Norfolk from Pitcairn Island which was now too small to hold their population.
+In 1856 all prisoners were moved to Port Arthur in Tasmania and the descendants of the Bounty mutineers as well as some Tahitians moved to Norfolk from Pitcairn Island which was too small to hold their growing population.

 During the reminder of the 19th and into the 20th centuries the island was used by the whalers as a station and for colonization.